-The table below summarises the cashflows in scope of the liability cashflow projection models.
+The following table summarises the cashflows in scope of the liability cashflow projection models.

-These cashflows are provided by homogenous risk groups and the subsequent best estimate provision is calculated.
-This is produced in order to allocate the best estimate provision to the relevant lines of business, as required for regulatory reporting.
+These cashflows are provided by homogenous risk groups and the subsequent BEP is calculated.
+This is produced in order to allocate the BEP to the relevant lines of business, as required for regulatory reporting.